helfer/flexible-spark-streaming/README.md

 by appending `2> /dev/null` to the command above.
 There's also a settings file somewhere that we could modify.
 If you find that, please write it here.

+## Next steps

+* Figure out how to get tweets and write them into files.
+This might help: https://databricks.gitbooks.io/databricks-spark-reference-applications/content/twitter_classifier/collect.html
+* Make the scheduler into a standalone process that communicates with the query parser and the dirwatcher.
+* Define our query language
+* Define the API for query parser so our webserver will be able to register queries and get results.
+* Implement scan sharing for queries with filters over a common range